THINGS TO DO IN TAIPEI AS A SOLO FEMALE TRAVELER

 This post was written by Flo

-If you are a solo female traveler who is excited to explore new destinations around the world, Taipei should not be skipped.
-Here’s what you should know if you are planning a trip Taipei!
+If you are a solo female traveler who is excited to explore new destinations worldwide, Taipei should not be skipped.
+Here’s what you should know if you are planning a trip to Taipei!

-Let´s start with some important information for planning your trip to Taipei before we get to to the top things to do in Taipei.
+Let´s start with some important information for planning your trip to Taipei before getting to the top things to do in Taipei.